donilpatel/Tourism-Agency-Booking-System-DBMS/README.md

 # Tourism Agency Booking System DBMS

-This repository contains the complete backend and schema design of a relational database for a Tourism Agency Booking System built for CP363.
+This repository contains the complete backend and schema design for a relational database used in a Tourism Agency Booking System built for CP363.

 ## File Structure